sososkxksodkd/Amogus/README.md

                         if footstepEvent then pcall(function() footstepEvent:FireServer() end) end end
                 end

+                if (root.Position - finalPos).Magnitude > 15 then
+                    break
                 end

-            if climbPart then climbPart:Destroy() end
+            end

             if hum then hum:Move(Vector3.new(0,0,0), false) end
             if isClimbing then
                 task.spawn(function()